Joelheile/CODE-SE19/README.md

-### CODE SE19 Handin

 ## "YFN Success Tracker"

 This project is aimed to show all the successes that happened in the Young Founders Network.
 The goal is to have a simple input UI so that everybody can add successes and then show it in a simple format.
-Ideally it would be readable in an rss format, so that it can be implemented in other Blogs
+Ideally it would be readable in an RSS format, so that it can be implemented in other blogs.

 <a name="readme-top"></a>